Lake Hico

 Water is supplied to Lake Hico by a 5 mi long pipeline from the Pearl River.
 The vast majority of water supply to keep the lake full comes from the pipeline.
 Lake Hico is near the headwaters of Eubanks Creek, but the creek does not flow through the lake.
 Hico is an abbreviation for Hinds County, the county in which the lake is situated.

 The lake is leased to Entergy, the operator of the Rex Brown Plant, by its owner, the State of Mississippi via its trust for 16th section lands.
 The lease is overseen by Mississippi's Secretary of State, Entergy pays $258,000 per year for the lease on Lake Hico.

 Lake Hico covers over 500 acres, including a 100+- acre island.
 The island divides the warmed water coming out of the plant from the cooler main lake.
 The island has a concrete boat ramp.
 The lake was home to the Jackson Yacht Club, until the much larger Ross Barnett Reservoir was built in early 1960s.

 Lake Hico is encircled completely by a six-foot chain-link fence with "no trespassing" signs.
 The lake is adjoined on the northeast by a city park, however the fence encircling the lake separates the two.

+In 2020 Entergy closed the Rex Brown plant, and soon thereafter relinquished their lease on Lake Hico.
+Management of the lake property was reverted to its owner - the Jackson Public School District (JPS).
+According to Mississippi Today, in September 2020, JPS directed Entergy to drain the lake and breach the levee between the "hot" and "cold" sides.